Menu

 GRASSING BARE PATCHES

 Grassing Bare Patches was a citizen science demonstration on three small farms in the Capital Region.
 It aimed to test and demonstrate methods for improving grassy groundcover on persistent bare patches in acidic and low fertility soils through soil improvement, green manures and erosion management.
 The strategies for tackling bare patches were chosen to be practical, effective and easily applied on small farms in our region.
-See our project protocol for details of the strategies.
+See the project protocol for details of the strategies.

 The demonstration ran from September 2020 to May 2022.
 Updates have been posted on this page.